 When is the best time to visit?

 The high season runs from May to October, and Benidorm is most crowded and at its hottest in July and August.
-Visitors throng the area, overcrowding the town, and making accommodations hard to find and flights a bit more expensive.
+Visitors throng the area, overcrowding the town, and making accommodations hard to find and flights to Benidorm are a bit more expensive.

 National Day is October 12 when the Spanish are also on holiday.

-Even though winter is a popular time, prices are lower and flights cheaper than in summer and it is easier to find a rental for an extended period of time.
+Even though winter is a popular time, a lot more cheap flights to Benidorm are available than in summer and it is easier to find a rental for an extended period of time.
 However, many of the bars, restaurants and attractions are closed over this period.

-In November, a fiesta is held for one week, in honour of Benidorm's Patron Saints, who are the Virgin of the Suffrage and Saint James the Apostle.
+Take a cheap flight to Benidorm In November when a fiesta is held for one week, in honour of Benidorm's Patron Saints, who are the Virgin of the Suffrage and Saint James the Apostle.
 To celebrate this occasion, there are processions, fireworks displays, flower offering, a parade of floats and live music.
 Festivities go well into the night, some for practically 24 hours a day.
 It is recommended to book flights in advance for the festival.

-High-rise Benidorm is one of the most important holiday resorts in Spain.
-Each year millions of tourists seek flights to the city.
+Find a cheap flight to Benidorm and visit one of the most important holiday resorts in Spain.
+Each year millions of tourists seek flights to Benidorm.
 In the 1950s it pioneered mass tourism, deciding to build up into the blue sky and leave lots of space for parks and pools and outdoor spaces rather than sprawling outwards.
 This way, visitors have short strolls to the beach and beautiful sea views.

 The hot sun is beating down most of the year, there are two wonderful beaches, "W" in shape, and sparkling waters The Old Town sits on the promontory between the sweeping beaches.